Kwendo-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: script prints out the current user groups
 3-new_owner: script changes owner of the file hello to betty
 4-empty_file: script makes an empty file called hello
+5-execute: script gives execute permission to the owner of hello file